yrch1/yrch1.github.io/README.md

 AS400 Authorizing Center.
 Capri is being developed using Asp.Net MVC as frontend with a couple of windows service, developed in c# 4.5 , as backend using WebServices as communication mechanism between them.

+### Senior Software Engineer at Diners Club Spain
+*February 2012 - August 2014*

+Design and development of Atrium, a client portal and internal working tool.
+Our first milestone was to rebuild the existing application improving security, performance and usability.
+Design of a new architecture using JSF2, JDO 3, Ajax

+### Senior Software Engineer at Trentisa
+*June 2010 - January 2012*

+Development of web applications for bank sector companies, such as Banco Santander.
+Using a proprietary CASE tool called Halee to generate J2EE code for SIBBAC and ATRIUM projects.
+In this project we use JSF, JDO and SDO

+### Junior Software Engineer & SEO at Rumbo.com
+*2008 – 2010*

+Development of websites Rumbo.es, Rumbo.com, Viajar.com, Opodo.es
+I was part of the SEO team, developing and applying several techniques for increasing browser ranking.
+We achieved to increase a 20 percent the number of visits multiplying by 1000 the number of webpages indexed by Google

 ## Education

 - **B.Sc. + M.Sc.
 Computer Engineering,** Universidad de Las Palmas de Gran Canaria, 2001 – 2009